Sri Lanka: An island trip from Sigiriya to Mirissa is written by Jacob Gowland Jørgensen.

 The classic train journey from Kandy to Ella

-The city's absolute pride and tourist attraction is the train bridge, The 9 arch bridge.
-It was built by the British to get the tea from the mountains out to the coast.
-Here, the train that takes lots of tourists out on the most popular of all Sri Lanka's train journeys: the train journey from Kandy to Ella.
+The city's absolute pride and tourist attraction is the train bridge, 'The 9 Arch Bridge'.
+It was built by the British to get the tea from the mountains to the coast.
+Here runs the train that takes lots of tourists out on the most popular of all Sri Lanka's train travel: The train journey from Kandy to Ella.

 Ella is a really nice and beautiful place.

-Sri Lanka – Yala National Park
+Sri Lanka and wildlife – Yala National Park

-There are a whole host of national parks in Sri Lanka, however Yala National Park is one of the most famous, and of course I had to visit it on my trip to Sri Lanka.
+There are a whole host of national parks in Sri Lanka, however Yala National Park is one of the most famous, and of course I had to visit it on my first trip to Sri Lanka.

 We left in a safari truck, where you get a really good view of the animals and nature from the barn.

-A whole little Noah's ark.
+A whole little Noah's Ark.

-The Leopard and Yala National Park
+The leopard is the king of Yala National Park

-If you have time, it may be obvious to take both a morning and an afternoon safari in Yala National Park, in order to increase the chance of seeing the majestic animal.
-But there are no guarantees - it's not a zoo.
+If you have time, it can be obvious to take both a morning and an afternoon safari in Yala National Park, in order to increase the chance of seeing the majestic animal.
+But there are no guarantees – it's not a zoo.

-Lavendish Okrin Hotel, Kataragama
+Lavendish Okrin Hotel in Kataragama

-Sri Lanka – In full harmony
+Sri Lanka in full harmony

 Out in the hotel courtyard there was a strip of trees and plants with signs on.